SGMOModeling/PyWFM/docs/html/_sources/reference/index.rst.txt

 Main PyWFM Classes
 ********************

-The pywfm module is separated into three main classes.
+The pywfm module is separated into three main classes and one base class.

 The IWFMModel class is designed around the IWFM Model Object which allows for interacting with the model data